 The Race Secretary is solely responsible for the conduct of the race meet.
 Should there be a change of the local Race Secretary on the day of the race meet, an announcement so stating the change must be made at the time of Inspection.
-The local Race Secretary will appoint qualified people to perform the necessary details of the race meet, and will act as coordinator of these individuals and/or committees and will assume responsibility only when true emergencies arise.; If the Race Secretary deems it to be necessary, there may be an Assistant Race Secretary appointed.
-The local Race Secretary will write the Official Race Report as soon as possible after the race meet is concluded, and within two (2) weeks.
-This report will then be sent to the NRD, the Regional Race Secretary, and the Registrar/Recorder.
-The local Race Secretary is responsible for the enclosure of the sponsoring Club's check for the Per Capita Fee.
-(Number of Whippets that began the meet x the Per Capita Fee set by the WRA Board of Directors).
+The local Race Secretary will appoint qualified people to perform the necessary details of the race meet, and will act as coordinator of these individuals and/or committees and will assume responsibility only when true emergencies arise.
+If the Race Secretary deems it to be necessary, there may be an Assistant Race Secretary appointed.
+The local Race Secretary is responsible for race meet publicity, entering meets in the official web site and reporting meet results in the prescribed manner.